Share This Post

 - Work authorization card

 You can contact the local office to find out which records you need.

 Benefits of AIRE Registration

-There are no legal penalties for failing to register with the AIRE, but doing so confers a number of important rights:
+There are no legal penalties for failing to register with the AIRE, whether you’ve resided in Italy or not, but doing so confers a number of important rights:

 - You have the right to cast an absentee ballot in Italian and EU political elections.

 - You have the right to apply for or renew your identification and travel documents.